citp/privacy-policy-historical/o/on/onl/onlymyhealth.com.md

 **E. Complaints**

+You can write to us in case of any grievance or compliant at the support e-mail address [info@onlymyhealth.com](mailto:info@onlymyhealth.com)

-If you have any complaints regarding processing of your personal information you may contact our privacy officer at [info@onlymyhealth.com](mailto:info@onlymyhealth.com).
+If you have any complaints regarding processing of your personal information you may contact our privacy officer at the below mentioned e-mail address.
 You have the right to complaint about the data processing activities carried out by OnlyMyHealth before the competent data protection authorities.

-To invoke your data subject rights, please click here: [www.onlymyhealth.com/data-subject-form](https://web.archive.org/data-subject-form)
+To invoke your data subject rights, please click here: [m.onlymyhealth.com/data-subject-form](https://web.archive.org/data-subject-form)

 **IX.
 Security and Compliance with Laws**